cairo140/uptop-server/README.md

 uptop-server
 ============

 A server to find people to high five.
+Send a request with your latitude and longitude, and we'll tell you if there's someone nearby to high five.
+If there is, raise you hand and start looking around!

 Usage
 -----